Frequently Asked Questions

 No, as a gestational surrogate, the baby is not related to you at all!
 Isn’t science amazing?
 To achieve pregnancy, you will undergo in-vitro fertilization.
 An embryo created by your intended parent(s) will be transferred to your body.
 Our hope is that it will grow into a beautiful, healthy baby!

 Surrogates are usually only pregnant for nine months but the whole process from application to birth can take anywhere from twelve months or more.
 There is the screening stage, legal phase, preparations for embryo transfer, the embryo transfer, confirmation of pregnancy, the pregnancy and finally birth.
 At any point, there could be an unforeseen obstacle.
 However, rest assured – Kindred Surrogacy is here to provide you any support and guidance through a monitored surrogacy journey.

 What if I don’t have medical insurance that covers surrogacy?

 This is not a problem.
 Intended parents will purchase a plan for their surrogate to use during the surrogate pregnancy.
 The intended parents will take care of all costs related to this plan.

 At about the end of the first trimester, you will be released from the care of the reproductive endocrinologist (RE), at that time, you can absolutely see the obstetrician of your choosing.
 Kindred Surrogacy encourages you to select a healthcare provider who you are comfortable with and understands your needs.

 Will my name be listed on the birth certificate?

-No, gestational surrogates in the state of California are not listed on the birth certificate.
+No, gestational surrogates in the state of California and Oregon are not listed on the birth certificate.
 At around 14 weeks gestation, your intended parents’ attorney will petition the court for a pre-birth order (PBO) allowing the intended parents’ name to go directly on the birth certificate.